mrivasperez/jaxml/README.md

 > [!NOTE]
-> I wrote this guide for anyone curious about machine learning, even if you're just starting with programming or have an elementary understanding of math.
+> I wrote this guide for anyone curious about machine learning, even if you're just starting with programming with Python or have an elementary understanding of math.
 We'll use the powerful JAX library to explore the fundamentals of machine learning, focusing on practical projects that will help you build a solid intuition for how these systems work.

 # What is Machine Learning?